xzxADIxzx/Crawler-Language/README.md

 * coho - who / whom

 ### Particles of Time
-Additional parts can be used instead.
+Subordinate clause can be used instead.

 * phur - future
 * niw - present